Bitwise Asset Management is trying again to get approval from the Securities and Exchange Commission for a cryptocurrency ETF.

 No action is expected while the government shutdown persists since the SEC is among the agencies that are operating with a skeleton staff.
 To date, the SEC has not approved any cryptocurrency ETF but has rejected filings, often asking for more information.

-As recently as November, SEC Chairman Jay Clayton told a cryptocurrency conference the he remains concerned about potential manipulation in the cryptocurrency market.
+As recently as November, SEC Chairman Jay Clayton told a cryptocurrency conference that he remains concerned about potential manipulation in the cryptocurrency market.
 “What investors expect is that trading in a commodity that underlies an ETF [needs to] makes sense and is free from the risk of manipulation.”
 He said this is “an issue that needs to be addressed” before he would want to see trading in cryptocurrency ETFs.

 Over the past year the price of Bitcoin, which is just one of many cryptocurrencies, has dived about 80%, from over $15,000 to slightly over $3,600, suggesting that investors may not be too enthusiastic about a Bitcoin ETF